 Despite this, and despite efforts by entrepreneurial education reformers to date, our movement is not organized, or recognized, as a cohesive national political force.
 We tend technocratic and entrepreneurial, preferring to demonstrate, test and improve such that our outcomes speak for themselves.
 And, we have under-appreciated the need to engage not just in policy but also in politics.
 Because of the complicated politics of education and constraints related to our incorporation status, the organizations with the largest reach (most notably Teach For America) are unable to do this themselves.

-Here is where Allies for Educational Equity steps in, challenging us to recognize and renew our shared identity as education reformers and elevate the edu-political discourse above “teachers unions versus wealthy donors” by showing up ourselves.
+Here is where Allies for Educational Equity steps in, challenging us to recognize and renew our shared identity as both education reformers and constituents to apply what we know in practice and policy to change the politics of our work.

 Together, we put our own skin the game.
 Then, we work together as constituents where we live to determine how contributions are made.

 To learn more, check out the following and follow us on social media:

 - Blog Post, The Education Post, November 2017: Are Education Reformers Willing to Put our Money Where our Mouth Is?